 - New cleaners

 - Cleaner repairs

-If you own an Arizona home with a swimming pool you’ll want to be aware that the Arizona Legislature recently passed Title 44 that requires new energy-efficiency standards for residential pool pumps, pool pump motors and portable electric spas.
-This new legislation went into effect January 1, 2012.
+If you own an Arizona home with a swimming pool, you’ll want to be aware that the state legislature recently passed Title 44 that requires new energy-efficiency standards for residential pool pumps, pool pump motors, and portable electric spas.
+This new legislation went into effect on January 1, 2012.

 Dual-speed pumps will be the minimum efficiency for pool pump installations moving forward, and inefficient single-speed pumps will no longer be allowed unless they are less than one horsepower and not running the filtration system.

 More information about the law regulating pool pumps can be found in Title 44, Chapter 9, Article 19, Section 44-1375 of the Arizona Revised Statutes:

 44-1375 — Definitions